speedcontrols/ac_sc_grinder/README.md

 - Move knob shortly up-and-down 3 times (in 3 seconds).
 - Wait couple of minutes until magic finishes and motor stops.
 Be patient.

-You can rerun calibration anytime, but that's usually required only once.
+Calibration is required only once.

 ## How to flash firmware